 Most interactive applications have hotkeys, and most of us have at some point run into a situation where two applications that are on different levels (for example, window manager and browser) both want the same hotkey and one of them gets it and the other doesn't.
-I want to express some thoughts about what programmers should do to avoid this situation.
+I want to express some thoughts about what application designers should do to avoid this situation.

 I think we should have a standard for what types of applications get which keys.
 I think the window manager should keep its hands to the Windows key and not touch the other modifiers.
 This is how I have my machine set up.
 Window managers usually don't need that many hotkeys anyway.